 The roles of the Chairman and CEO are separate.
 Paul O'Sullivan has been Chairman since 28 October 2020.
 Paul was appointed as an Independent Non-Executive Director in November 2019.
-David Gonski retired as Chairman on 28 October 2020, having served as Chairman since May 2014, and was an independent Non-Executive Director on the Board from 2002 to 2007.
 Shayne Elliott has been CEO since 1 January 2016.
 As CEO, Shayne is not required to seek re-election by shareholders every three years, in accordance with ASX Listing Rules.
-Ilana Atlas, AO and John Macfarlane will stand for re-election at the 2020 AGM, in accordance with the ASX Listing Rules.
+RT Hon Sir John Key, GNZM AC will stand for re-election at the 2021 AGM, in accordance with the ASX Listing Rules.
+Paula Dwyer will retire at the 2021 AGM, having served as an independent Non-Executive Director on the Board since 2012.
+It was announced on 4 August 2021 that Christine O'Reilly will join the ANZ Board as a Non-Executive Director on 1 November 2021.
+Following her appointment, Christine will stand for election as a Director at the 2021 AGM.